cuijiyao01/docker-k8s-training/kubernetes/exercise_08_network_policy.md

         cidr: 84.203.229.0/26
 ```

-If you are unsure about the labels, feel free to check the [sample solution](./solutions/08_network_policy_ingress.yaml).
+If you are unsure about the labels, run the queries you are about to implement manually - e.g. `kubectl get pods -l <my-ke>=<my-value>`.
+This way you can check, if the results match your intention.

 Create the resource as usual with `kubectl create -f <your file>.yaml` and check its presence with `kubectl get networkpolicy`

 ## Step 2: Trying to connect, please wait ...
 Again, connect to the busybox pod you used in step 0 or spin up a new one.
 Run the same `wget` command and check the output.

 As the network policy is in place now, it should report a timeout: `wget: download timed out`